Frosted Cranberries

 My daughter turned 21 a few days ago, so when she gets home for Christmas, I’m making a chocolate roulade cake and it will be adorned with these.

-I do have to say that my pretzels aren’t really half bad.
+I do have to say that my homemade pretzels aren’t really half bad.
+Once I got used to making the pretzel dough I decided that I like making them.

-Well, ok, I also made these Cherry Coke Float Cupcakes that were really, really good.
+I also made these Cherry Coke Float Cupcakes that were really, really good, but they’re pretty straightforward to make.

-If you haven’t already, make these cranberries because everyone will love them and ask where they came from, or how you made them and are they edible, and all those fun fancy questions.
+If you haven’t already, make these cranberries because everyone will love them and ask where they came from, or how you made them, if they’re edible, and all those fun crazy questions.

 Here’s your printable!